cosmo0/retropie-overlays/README.md

 Overlays (or bezels) are images added "above" the emulator, to mask the black borders around the image.

 This pack adds overlays for most common systems emulated by Retropie.
+The overlays are selected to be sublte, and represent the original hardware in some way.
+So, no bright logo and mascots.

 **Usage of the pack in a commercial product is strictly forbidden.**